-INSTRUCTIONS ACCSC GUIDELINES FOR THE ADVERTISING OF ACCREDITED STATUS
+INSTRUCTIONS GUIDELINES FOR THE ADVERTISING OF ACCREDITED STATUS

-- 1. Pursuant to Section IV (A)(7), Substantive Standards, Standards of Accreditation, a school approves all promotional materials used by school personnel in advance and accepts full responsibility for the materials used. - 2.
-Pursuant to Section IV (B)(1), Substantive Standards, Standards of Accreditation, a A school's advertising and promotional materials, including the school's name, are truthful and accurate and avoid leaving any false, misleading, or exaggerated impressions with respect to the school or its accredited status. - 3.
+- 1. A school approves all promotional materials used by school personnel in advance and accepts full responsibility for the materials used. - 2.
+Pursuant to Section IV (B)(1), Substantive Standards, Standards of Accreditation, aA school's advertising and promotional materials, including the school's name, are truthful and accurate and avoid leaving any false, misleading, or exaggerated impressions with respect to the school or its accredited status. - 3.
 A school may only advertise its name as approved by the Commission except that a school may use an abbreviation in its advertising so long as the school's full name is included at least once.
-In addition, a school may also use an abbreviation of its name for building signage and in documents provided to students, so long as the school's full name is used in those circumstances prominently at least once. - 43.
+In addition, a school may also use an abbreviation of its name for building signage and in documents provided to students, so long as the school's full name is used in those circumstances prominently at least once. - 34.
 An ACCSC-accredited institution may publish official affiliation with the Accrediting Commission of Career Schools and Colleges by imprinting the ACCSC logo on advertising, literature, or other publication.
 The ACCSC logo is available for download under the Resources section at www.accsc.org.